Samcooper01/551PROJECT/README.md

 5. type git config --global core.excludesfile ~/.gitignore_global
 6. NOW GO TO .gitignore_global and add the text (*.mr *.pvl *.syn) with the whitespaces as new lines.
 7. DONE

+# DONT GIT PUSH FILES THAT END IN ANYHING OTHER THAN .SV OR .dc PLEASE